publiclab/mapknitter/MYSQL.md

 ```

-_If you get the error `Access denied for user 'root'@'localhost'" error"`_

-Meaning maybe you forgot your root password or was not prompted when installing.
+_If you get the error `Access denied for user 'root'@'localhost'" error"`_  , maybe you forgot your root password or was not prompted when installing.

 You might be having some dependencies of mysql in your machine.
 You need to remove all the dependencies and reinstall mysql a fresh.
 Use the following commands to remove mysql and all its dependencies